CodeYourFuture/module-tests/README.md

-# JS Module 1 Exercises
+# JavaScript Module 1 Exercises

 These exercises will allow us - and also yourself - to evaluate your current knowledge about JavaScript programming.